areaDetector/ADGenICam/docs/ADGenICam/ADGenICam.rst

 - Camera Link HS
 - IIDC2 (Firewire)

-GenICam cameras are controlled via "features" such as ExposureTime, Gain, TriggerMode, etc.  Each feature has a name, data type, flags indicating whether it can be read or written, etc.
+GenICam cameras are controlled via *features* such as ExposureTime, Gain, TriggerMode, etc.  Each feature has a name, data type, flags indicating whether it can be read or written, etc.
 Many features are defined in the GenICam specification, and vendors must use these names for those features.
 Vendors are also free to add new features that are specific to their cameras.